 Some symptoms of a spinal cord injury include:

-- loss of control of the bladder or bowels You must take immediate precautions
+- Loss of control of the bladder or bowels You must take immediate precautions

-If you suspect that someone has a back or neck injury:
+If there is the slightest suspicion that someone has a back or neck injury:

 - Call 911 or your local emergency medical assistance number